tsedio/tsed-vitepress-theme/docs/tutorials/mongoose.md

 ### Jest additional setup

 Add a script to close connection after all unit test.
-In your jest configuration file add the following line:
+In your jest configuration file, add the following line:

 ```json
 {